durancanerdogan/Collective-Behaviour-Group-M/README.md

 ### Milestone 3
 🎯 Finalize the comprehensive report.
 Include visuals, examples, and address any challenges encountered during the implementation.
 Conduct thorough testing of the educational methods proposed in the report and document the outcomes.

-## Repository Structure

-- **/docs:** Contains project-related documents, including the report drafts and final versions.
-- **/code:** Stores any code snippets or computational models used during the implementation.
-- **/images:** Houses visual assets, graphs, and images used in the report.
-- **/data:** If applicable, store any datasets or supplementary data used in the project.

 ## Progress Tracking